CTSRD-CHERI/bluecheck/FAQ.md

 ### 2. Is iterative-deepening/shrinking ever undesirable?

-Yes, if the design-under-test does not properly reset to a consistent state when its reset signal is asserted.
-Consequently, iterative-deepening and shrinking could give false counter-examples.
+Yes, if the design-under-test does not properly reset to a consistent state when its reset signal is asserted, possibly resulting in false counter-examples.
+For more details, see the section about resettable specifications in Section II(E) of the paper.
 In such cases, the `blueCheck` test bench should be used, not `blueCheckID`.

-Alternatively, the design-under-test should be modified to reset properly.
-For more details, see the section about resettable specifications in Section II(E) of the paper.
+Alternatively, the design-under-test should be modified to reset itself properly.
 Examples of components that do not reset "by themselves" are: `mkRegU` (make uninitialised register), and `mkRegFile` (make uninitialised register file).
+If the behaviour of a module can be affected by changing the initial contents of a register file, then that module needs to be modified to initialise the contents explicitly.
+This can be done by adding an initialisation rule to the module or using a BlueCheck `pre` function to establish some initial state before each test-sequence.

 ### 3. Can I replay counter-examples found on a previous run?